-- Netflix & Stan: Use AT LEAST 300mb per hour.
-HD streams can use a minimum of 1GB per hour of streaming, while if you have the premium 4K plan, it can use up to 7GB per hour!
+- Netflix & Stan: Use at 300MB per hour in standard definition.
+High definition streams can use a minimum of 1GB per hour of streaming, while if you have the premium 4K plan, it can use up to 7GB per hour!

 - Movies from iTunes or Google Play: Downloading – buying or renting – a SD movie will use up about 1.5GB of data, while a HD movie can use upwards of 3GB.
 Of course, the longer the film, the bigger the download.